-- Energy-efficient fixtures, machinery & equipment (new or refurbished) – both purchase & installation (including reimbursement for these costs only if the costs were incurred after submitting your application). .
+- Energy-efficient fixtures, machinery, and equipment (new or refurbished) – both purchase and installation (including reimbursement for these costs only if the costs were incurred after submitting your application).

-- Energy-efficient real estate improvements – both materials & construction (including reimbursement for these costs only if the costs were incurred after submitting your application).
+- Energy-efficient real estate improvements – both materials and construction (including reimbursement for these costs only if the costs were incurred after submitting your application).

-- New facilities are ineligible unless they exactly replace an existing inefficient facility in the same size and purpose.
+- New facilities are ineligible unless they exactly replace an existing inefficient facility of the same size and purpose.

-- Costs directly attributed to energy efficiency improvements over & above conventional design and as supported by an energy audit.
+- Costs directly attributed to energy efficiency improvements over and above conventional design and as supported by an energy audit.

-- Energy audits, permits, professional fees (except application packaging), feasibility studies, & business plans (including reimbursement for such costs whether incurred before or after applying)
+- Energy audits, permits, professional fees (except application packaging), feasibility studies, and business plans (including reimbursement for such costs whether incurred before or after applying).

-- Rural small businesses – “Rural” means the project is not located in a Census-defined Metropolitan Statistical Areas .
-“Small” is as defined by SBA and depends on business type – typically < 500 employees & revenue < $6.5 million.
+- Rural small businesses, “rural” meaning that the project is not located in a Census-defined Metropolitan Statistical Area.
+“Small” is as defined by SBA and depends on business type, typically < 500 employees & revenue < $6.5 million.

-- Agricultural producers (including nurseries & dairies) – individuals or business entities receiving at least 50% of gross income from agriculture.
+- Agricultural producers (including nurseries and dairies) who are individuals or business entities receiving at least 50% of gross income from agriculture.
 (The SBA-“small business” limitation does not apply to ag producers.)

-- Preference is given to “very small businesses” – those with < 15 employees & < $1 million in annual receipts.
+- Preference is given to “very small businesses” which are those with < 15 employees & < $1 million in annual receipts.

 - The applicant must have a demonstrable financial need for the grant assistance.